 Higher Sugar: Advocare is high in sugar as well, with 12 grams per serving.
 While still less than most juices or drinks, most people don’t need 12 grams coming from their meal replacement option or energy supplement.

 Also Contains Sucralose: This is starting to be a theme of MLM supplements…. especially as the product still contains a fair amount of “natural” sugar as well.
 I just don’t get it, but it makes me want to stop treating by body as a guinea pig for these experiments.

 Higher in Calories and Carbs: Higher calories is counter-intuitive if you are trying to lose weight.
 220 calories per serving and 24 carbs is pretty significant for a meal replacement option.
 It’s one of the higher totals I’ve seen so far in products that promise to help you lose weight.
 Normally, if the supplement is full of vitamins, minerals, and raw plant based ingredients, I’ll let the calories slide, but not for a product that already contains a lot of junk.

 Expensive: Advocare meal replacement shakes may come in cute little “swiss miss” style packets, but all that individual packaging adds up.
 Advocare is around $3.35 per serving, which is really far too much to pay for a meal replacement.

 Advocare and Herbalife Alternatives – Expanding the Horizon a Bit

 While this comparison has looked closely at how they compare to each other, Advocare and Herbalife do not exist in a vacuum.
-There are other supplements out there worth considering.
+There are other supplements that can help you lose weight and gain energy out there worth considering.
 In particular, I’d like to highlight a few alternatives that I’ve had success with.
 They are not heavily promoted by distributors and have a good track record (positive reviews from customers, industry sources, and a strong sales record).